rohit1910kmr/docsify_rk/README.md

 Overall, Docsify provides a straightforward and efficient way to create and maintain documentation websites, making it a popular choice for developers and projects of all sizes.

-What it is
+# What it is
 Docsify generates your documentation website on the fly.
 Unlike GitBook, it does not generate static html files.
 Instead, it smartly loads and parses your Markdown files and displays them as a website.
 To start using it, all you need to do is create an index.html and deploy it on GitHub Pages.
 To help you solve this problem, I'd recommend a tool called docsify.
 Docsify is a simple and lightweight documentation generator.
 You can start using it without having any knowledge of JavaScript or React.
 Docsify comes with zero configuration, no statically built HTML files, multiple theme support, inbuilt plugin API, and full-text search support with a plugin.
 It also deploys on a wide range of platforms like GitHub pages, GitLab Pages, Firebase Netlify, Vercel, and others.
 I created a demo project to show you how to use it – the source code is available on GitHub.
 You can also check out the live demo site.

+# Features

+No statically built HTML files
+Simple and lightweight
+Smart full-text search plugin
+Multiple themes
+Useful plugin API
+Emoji support

-Get started with Docsify
+# Get started with Docsify

 Setting up Docsify in Ubuntu involves a few simple steps: